Distances between operators acting on different Hilbert spaces: Related convergence notions

-We finally show~\itemref{main-5.c}$\implies$\itemref{main-5.a} as in~\cite{post-zimmer:22}, for conveniance of the reader we repeat briefly the argument here: Let $\D_n \gnrc \D_\infty$ with respect to to a contraction sequence $(J_n)_n$ (cf.\ \Rem{contr.not.needed} if $J_n$ is no contraction).
+We now show~\itemref{main-5.c}$\implies$\itemref{main-5.a} as in~\cite{post-zimmer:22}, for convenience of the reader and as we use slightly different definitions here, we repeat briefly the argument: Let $\D_n \gnrc \D_\infty$ with respect to to a contraction sequence $(J_n)_n$ (cf.\ \cite[Lemma~3.17]{post-zimmer:22} if $\norm{J_n}>1$).
 Then we proceed as in the proof of the second inequality of \Thm{main-3}: Similarly as in~\eqref{eq:constr-nagy}, we construct a parent space via the direct sum

 and the isometries via

 As in~\cite{post-zimmer:22} one easily sees that $J_n=\iota_\infty^*\iota_n$ for any $n \in \N$.
 Using~\eqref{eq:dn_in_3teile} and~\eqref{eq:que.iso.norm1}--\eqref{eq:que-mod'} we conclude